Syllabus and Information Sheet

 - If a student is absent during a lab, they may make an appointment for after school to complete the lab; however, I reserve the right to give an alternative assignment.

 - Student must be in seat when bell rings.
-On the fifth Tardy a student will receive a written referral.

-- Late work will not be accepted.
+- Late work on assignments and labs will be graded as follows:

 - Cheating: Students are expected to demonstrate honesty and integrity while in attendance at Hamilton High School.
 We expect each student to do his or her own work.
 This includes taking tests, completing homework and other class assignments.
 If submitted work is not a true reflection of student’s own effort and ability, then the student has manifested unacceptable academic behavior, and the assignment will receive a zero.
 The following actions will be considered cheating: